Codeine Addiction, Side Effects, & Treatment Options

 Provisions should be made for long-term success.
 For many individuals, this will include some form of long-term counseling or participation in social support groups.
 It is important that someone recovering from any substance use disorder makes significant changes to old habits, and establishes new, healthier habits, in order to maintain long-term recovery.

 Are you or a loved one ready to get help for your codeine abuse, opioid use disorder, or another addiction?
-Our knowledgable Admissions Navigators are standing by ready to help you.
-Call to learn more about your options for treatment.
+Our knowledgeable Admissions Navigators are standing by ready to help you.
+Call to learn more about your Tampa Bay addiction treatment options.